ASGAlex/flame_spatial_grid/doc/cell_layers.md

 As you can see, everything is the same, only `layerType` was changed.

+## Re-using layers images

+There are many cases when two layers can generate same images.
+Simplest example - a ground pattern of game map.
+To avoid creating a lot of similar `Image` instances, every `CellLayer` class generates a key using significant tile's parameters.
+By default it is component's position, component's size and component's `runtimeType` or tile type from tiled data.
+If your component have different set of parameters, which could affect rendered image, you might want to override component's string used for key generation by adding `LayerCacheKeyProvider` mixin and re-implementing `getComponentUniqueString` function.
+It is also recommended to keep `cellSize` value multiple of map's tile size.
+For example, with tile size 8 and `cellSize` 100 there will be much less reused `Image` instances than with `cellSize` 128.

+## Layers rendering mode

+Layer can be rendered by several ways:

+1. Just using `renderTree`, as ordinary component
+2. Call `renderTree` once and save result into `Picture`
+3. Do pt.2 and then rasterize `Picture` to `Image`
+4. Choose between 2 and 3 automatically.

+You can control rendering method using `LayerRenderMode` enum and `CellLayer`'s `renderMode` parameter.
+The `LayersManager` also have such option in `addComponent`.

+The last variant is most complex.
+In this mode every layer is rendered into `Picture`.
+And next 5 seconds the layer is rendered from Picture.
+If no re-compiling layer event did happen, the `Picture` will be rasterized to `Image` and `Image` will be used for rendering till next layer recompilation.

+Such approach is useful, when layer is not permanent and sometimes can be updated very often.
+Such approach helps to skip expensive image rasterization step when layer is updated too intensively.

 ## Collisions optimizing

 Every layer offers a way of collision optimization.
 It's enabled by default.
 To disable this, you